 The robots that competed in the final we're brilliant, some genius designs, and the buzz that followed each battle was contagious!"

-KMF first launched its Young Engineer of the Year competition in 2013 and has reached more than 25,000 students, worked with over 50 sponsor organisations and invested more than £625,000 to in the encouragement of students in STEM subjects.
+KMF first launched its Young Engineer of the Year competition in 2013.
+The event has reached more than 25,000 students, worked with over 50 sponsor organisations and invested more than £625,000 to encourage students in STEM subjects.
 Previous YEOTY projects have included sending scientific experiments into space, building and racing electric kit-cars and Lego® Robotics.